How does payment in lieu of notice work in the UK?

 The wrap-up

-So, there you have it – a rundown of payment in lieu of notice (PILON) for SMEs in the UK.
-We know that navigating offboarding can be tricky, but with the right understanding of the legal requirements and potential risks involved when it comes to payments in lieu, you’ll be well-equipped to make informed decisions.
+Offboarding and dealing with the legal requirements of a member of staff leaving can be a tricky process.
+But with the right understanding of the legal requirements and potential risks involved when it comes to payments in lieu, you’ll be well-equipped to make informed decisions.

 But let’s be real – managing offboarding on your own can be a bit of a headache.
 That’s where HR information systems (HRIS) or employment software can come in handy.